rust-lang/rfcs/text/2795-format-args-implicit-identifiers.md

 This semantic of `panic!` has previously been acknowledged as a "papercut", for example in [this Rust issue](https://github.com/rust-lang/rust/issues/22932).
 However, it has so far been left as-is because changing the design was low priority, and changing it may break existing code.

 If this RFC were to be implemented, users will very likely expect invoking `panic!` with only a string literal will capture any implicit named arguments.
-This semantic would quickly become percieved as a major bug rather than a papercut.
+This semantic would quickly become perceived as a major bug rather than a papercut.

 Implementing this RFC therefore would bring strong motivation for making a small breaking change to `panic!`: when a single argument passed to panic is a string literal, instead of the final panic message being that literal (the current behavior), the final panic message will be the formatted literal, substituting any implicit named arguments denoted in the literal.